 This is why it’s vital to a) use several relevant hashtags for every post, and b) use more interesting hashtags that will catch people’s attention.
 For example, instead of #icecream, try something more specific #oreomilkshake?
 Or #rockyroadicecream?

 Also, while the function of hashtags is essentially the same across social media networks, their use varies significantly.
 Learning the difference is all part of knowing how to maximize your digital marketing potential.
 Even with Twitter’s boost in tweet length, you still only have 280 characters to play with.
 Do you really want to spend more than half of them on hashtags?
 Thus, writing an amazing Twitter post becomes finding a balance between the content and the hashtags, so people will be able to find them.

 How Many Hashtags is Enough?

 On platforms like Instagram, on the other hand, you can go completely bananas with hashtags if you want!
 You can include up to 30 hashtags per post.
 However, you need to be careful about this strategy as it can look very “spammy.”
-It’s better to figure out a cocktail of the best possible hashtags for your post, then use a more reasonable number of them.
+It’s better to figure out a cocktail of the best possible hashtags for your post.
+Then use a more reasonable number of them.

 The concept of hashtags is simple, but their execution can be tricky.
 You can’t just put #thebestpost after every one of your social media posts and hope that people will start to follow you.
 If you want people to be able to find your blog posts or other content on social media, this is a skill you need to develop.
 But building an excellent hashtag game requires lots of research, time, and trial & error.
-If you want to get a jumpstart on making the most out of your social media, I highly suggest you check out my free workbook on the subject!
+Do you want to get a jumpstart on making the most out of your social media?
+I highly suggest you check out my free workbook on the subject!